ncvss/qmad_history/README.md

 and the loops from outer to inner go over all space directions (``x``), time (``t``), spin, gauge, gauge that is summed in the matrix multiplication (``h``), hop direction.
 The mass term and hop terms are computed in the same gauge and spin loops.

+The vectorisation has the same nomenclature as the loops.
+If an index is looped and vectorised, it appears twice.